Kansas State 49, Texas Tech 26

 Jake Waters ran for two scores and passed for another for Kansas State (5-4, 3-3 Big 12), which has rebounded with three blowout victories since beginning conference play with three consecutive losses.
 Daniel Sams rushed for 81 yards and also added two touchdowns on the ground.

-The Wildcats piled up 218 yards and four touchdowns on the ground before the break, including a 63-yard scoring run from Hubert on their second offensive play.
-Waters triggered a stretch of 28 straight points to end the first half with a 1-yard sneak and ended it with a 13-yard strike to Tramaine Thompson to give Kansas State a 35-10 halftime advantage.
+The Wildcats piled up 218 yards and four touchdowns on the ground before the break, including a 63-yard scoring run from Hubert on their first possession.
+Waters triggered a stretch of 28 straight points to end the first half with a 1-yard sneak and ended it with a 20-yard strike to Tramaine Thompson to give Kansas State a 35-10 halftime advantage.

 Mayfield led the Red Raiders on two third-quarter scoring drives to cut the deficit to 16, but Sams’ second short TD run on the first play of the final stanza stifled any chance of a Texas Tech rally.
 Ty Zimmerman intercepted Mayfield on the next possession and returned it 43 yards for the Wildcats’ final score.

-Note: (Updated: CORRECTED: Mayfield total yards in 3rd graph / Thompson TD yardage in 4th graph)